edgarcosta/endomorphisms/tests/README.md

 include `.m`.
 Your PATH and POLRED_SPEC take precedence.
 If unset, PATH falls back to the Sage directory above plus standard system directories, and POLRED_SPEC falls back to the spec above.
 Set either to use another installation.
-Missing gp causes a clear error before any tests run; center-field detection needs PARI/gp through Polredabs.
-An unreadable spec also fails before testing.
+An unreadable MagmaPolred spec fails before testing.

 A test passes only with exit status 0 **and zero output bytes**, counting stdout and stderr together.
 Magma errors and dependency skip notices can produce output